 Department Name Division Name Program Name Description FTE Mandatory/ Discretionary Federal/ State/ Local Authority Minimum Quantifiable Level of Service Required by Authority Level of Service (LOS) - Mandate Level of Service (LOS) - Board Funding Source Non-Departmental Non-Departmental - Special Expense Accounts for expenditures which are not directly related to a specific department or program.
 This budget is administered by OMB.
-It includes expenditures related to Affordable Housing Impact Fee Assistance, Community Redevelopment Areas (CRA) and Qualified Target Industry (QTI).
-Mandatory State; Local Various OMB staff budget and manage these accounts based direction from the Board and estimates from the County Manager.
+It includes expenditures for Qualified Target Industry (QTI), as approved by the Board.
+AT Mandatory State; Local Various OMB staff budget and manage these accounts based direction from the Board and estimates from the County Manager.
 Current level of funding meets minimum requirements.
 Meets Mandate Level Meets Board Level 100% General Fund